Buses from Monterrey to Mexico City

-How long is the bus ride from Dallas to Mexico City?
+How long is the bus ride from Monterrey to Mexico City?

-The bus takes an average of 25 hours and 20 minutes to cover the 933 miles from Dallas to Mexico City.
+The bus takes an average of 13 hours and 8 minutes to cover the 439 miles from Monterrey to Mexico City.
+However, the fastest bus only takes 12 hours and 50 minutes.
 It’s definitely on the longer side, so plan to get comfortable for a long road trip.
 Keep in mind that your actual bus may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.

 What is the busiest day of the week to travel by bus?

-When do the earliest and latest buses leave Dallas?
+When do the earliest and latest buses leave Monterrey?

-How many bus departures serve Mexico City each day?
+How many bus trips to Mexico City are there per day?